CochiseLinuxUsersGroup/Presentations/README.md

 22. GitHub - MajB
 23. After Installation Activities (Ubuntu) - MajB
 24. Introduction to Linux - MajB
-25. Security Considerations encore - Maj B
+25. Security Considerations encore - MajB
 26. Clonezilla and Cloning - Gene Zastera
-27. The Genealogy of Linux Distributions - Maj B
+27. The Genealogy of Linux Distributions - MajB
+28. What to do After a Ubuntu Installation - MajB